Samuel Jones (general): Civil War

 With the secession of Virginia in 1861, Jones was commissioned as a major in the State of Virginia corps of artillery on May 1, 1861 in the military force of Virginia and later was promoted to be Colonel.

 He later joined the Provisional Confederate Army and was promoted to colonel in recognition of his service, and on July 21, 1861, was promoted to brigadier general (the brigade consisted of the Seventh, Eighth, Ninth and Eleventh Georgia, and the Fourth Kentucky Regiments of Infantry and Alberto's Artillery).
 On July 22, 1861, he was made Chief of Artillery and Ordnance of the C.S.
 Army of Northern Virginia.
 He served on the staff of General P G T Beauregard at the First Battle of Manassas, and was appointed to the command of the brigade of C.S.
 Army Colonel Francis S. Bartow, which had lost its commander on the field of Manassas.

+On January 22, 1862, C.S.
+Army Brigadier General Jones was appointed to the command of the Department of Alabama & West Florida which Pensacola was the headquarters.
+He was promoted to major general on March 10, 1862.

+On September 23, 1862, Jones was assigned command of the Department of East Tennessee.
+This assignment was short-lived, however.
+Jones commanded the department for only twenty-seven days.
+In the meantime, the main Confederate army under Braxton Bragg had been defeated at the Battle of Perryville in Kentucky and was returning to Tennessee.
+On October 20, Edmund Kirby Smith, who had previously commanded the Department and had accompanied the army into Kentucky, returned and formally resumed command of the Department of East Tennessee, replacing Jones.